 “Employers looking to compete for top talent need to consider the value of PTO and how potential employees expect this perk to be part of the conversation.
 Most consider it essential to work-life balance.”

-— Morgan Williams, cofounder, PeakHR
+— Morgan Williams, Founder and CEO, PeakHR

 How do plans get offered?